vishal-TH/Billing_Software_TEST/README.md

 # Billing_Software_TEST

-In this test billing software we have imported :
+In this test billing software i have imported :
 1. tkinter
 2. math
 3. random